 The WAB stations with more than five effective observations and statistically significant Fe/TSS slopes were selected to evaluate spatial variability of iron sediment relationships.
 Effective observations were those with detectable iron associated with TSS concentrations of 2 mg/l or greater.
-Statistical significance was determined to be R2 values greater than 0.50.
+Statistical significance was determined to be R values greater than 0.50.
 Linear regression analysis was performed on in-stream TSS and total iron data collected at individual WAB monitoring stations.
-In our representation 113 WAB monitoring stations were organized into five slope groups.
+In our representation 204 WAB monitoring stations were organized into three slope groups to calculate potency factors used in the MDAS modeling.
 An example of one station is shown in Figure 2-5.
-The iron sediment slopes calculated from linear regression analysis for each station were plotted and grouped into 1 to 2 slope groups per modeled HUC to calculate potency factors used in the MDAS modeling.
 Potency factors indicating the iron loads relative to the sediment produced from soil and stream bank erosion were calculated from the average Fe/TSS slope of each slope group.
 A slope group was assigned to each modeled subwatershed in the subject watersheds through spatial analysis using GIS.
 The qualifying stations and results of iron sediment relationship analysis are provided in Appendix C and the relationship category applied to all modeled subwatersheds is displayed graphically in the GIS project.